 First, a revocable living trust is a grantor trust for purposes of both the income tax (during the grantor's life) and the estate tax (at the grantor's death).
 It is primarily a probate-avoidance tool, and the trustor of a revocable living trust is not intending to achieve any particular income tax advantages or estate tax advantages, although revocable living trusts (like wills) often create post-mortem trusts that have estate tax advantages for the surviving spouse of the trustor.
 Several alternative methods are available for reporting the income of a revocable living trust.
-One method (described in Reg.
-(1.671-4(a)) is for the trustee to file a Form 1041, and to check the box on the first page of the form to indicate that the trust is a "grantor type trust."
+One method (described in Reg. §1.671-4(a)) is for the trustee to file a Form 1041, and to check the box on the first page of the form to indicate that the trust is a "grantor type trust."
 If that method is chosen, the income, deductions, and credits of the trust are not reported on Form 1041 and its various schedules, but instead they are all shown on a separate statement attached to the return.
-The statement is then supplied to the grantor, but the grantor does not receive a Schedule K-1.
-But the most commonly-used method (described in Reg.
-(1.671-4(b)) is for the grantor to file an individual income tax return, using the grantor's social security number; that return will report all of the income and capital gains received by the trust or by the grantor.
-Reg.
-(1.671-4(b)(2)(i)(A).
+The statement is then supplied to the grantor, who does not receive a Schedule K-1, but nevertheless is required to report on his individual return the items of income and deductions on his individual return.
+That method is somewhat cumbersome and is not often used.
+The most commonly-used method (described in Reg. §1.671-4(b)(2)(i)(A)) is for the grantor to supply his or her social security number to all of his or her financial institutions, and then to file an individual income tax return, using the grantor's social security number; that return will report all of the income and capital gains received by the trust or by the grantor.
+Reg. §1.671-3(a)(1). §1.671-4(b)(2)(i)(A).
+This method is sometimes referred to as Form 1099 Filing Method 1.
 The same is true for a husband and wife who have a joint revocable trust and file a joint return.
-Reg. \$1.671-4(b)(8).
-In both cases, no further reporting is needed, but if the grantor is not the trustee then certain specified information must be supplied to the grantor by the trustee.
-Reg. \$1.671-4(b)(2)(ii).
-See Reg. \$1.671-4 for alternative reporting methods, but most practitioners prefer the technique that does not require the grantor trust to obtain an EIN, partly because the lack of an EIN greatly simplifies the tax reporting after the grantor dies (the pre-death income is reported on the final individual income tax return using the decedent's SSN and the post-death income is reported on a fiduciary income tax return using a newly-obtained EIN).
+Reg. §1.671-4(b)(8).
+In both cases, no further reporting is needed, but if the grantor is not the trustee or a co-trustee, then certain specified information must be supplied to the grantor by the trustee.
+Reg. §1.671-4(b)(2)(ii).
+An alternative method is to supply the trust's EIN to financial institutions under Reg. §1.671-4(b)(2)(i)(B).
+This method is sometimes referred to as Form 1099 Filing Method 2.
+See Reg. §1.671-4 for alternative reporting methods, but most practitioners prefer by far Method 1 that does not require the grantor trust to obtain an EIN, partly because the lack of an EIN greatly simplifies the tax reporting during the grantor's lifetime.
+After the grantor dies, the predeath income is reported on the final individual income tax return of the grantor using the decedent's SSN, and the post-death income is reported on a fiduciary income tax return using a newly-obtained EIN.
 Also see the instructions to Form 1041, particularly the section of the instructions entitled "Special Reporting Instructions," for details on these various reporting methods.
+When a grantor trust is asked to complete a Form W-9 in order to supply its EIN to a financial institution, the various reporting methods will dictate how the W-9 should be completed.
+See the instructions to the Form W-9, particularly the handy table on page 5 of the instructions.